Bastable Theatre: History

 Sam S. Shubert took over management on December 14, 1897.
-Competing with the The Theatrical Syndicate-controlled Wieting, Shubert initially booked "an old-fashioned stock company in old-fashioned plays at old-fashioned prices."
+Competing with The Theatrical Syndicate-controlled Wieting, Shubert initially booked "an old-fashioned stock company in old-fashioned plays at old-fashioned prices."
 The following year, he diversified the theatre, a move coupled with renovation, and exclusively booked touring shows.
 The Wieting had a virtual monopoly on the biggest names and shows, so Shubert focused on booking a variety of sensational shows and comedies.
 He began the season with a performance of A Stranger in New York by Charles H. Hoyt.
 Shubert showed films by the American Biograph Company to great success beginning in January 1898.

 The theatre was finally successful and profitable, and the Shubert family began leasing both the Bastable and the city's Grand Opera House.
 They quickly expanded across New York state.
 The Shuberts created The Shubert Organization, which became a major theatre owner and operator.
 The Bastable grew to be known for hosting stock companies and melodramas.
 In 1902 Hurtig & Seamon became managers.
 By 1908 they were succeeded by Syracuse's General Amusement Company.